-The first thing you need to include in your high fiber diet plan is foods rich in fiber, and particularly effective in relieving constipation are cereal bran such as oat, rice or wheat.
+What is the first thing that you need to include in your high fiber diet plan?
+Well, it may not surprise you to know that the best thing you can do to speed up your intestinal transit is to include foods rich in fiber, and particularly effective in relieving constipation are cereal bran such as oat, rice or wheat.

 Bran is the outer layer of the kernel which is often discarded when processing the grains.
-Bran has no nutrients as such but is primarily fiber.
+It has no nutrients as such but is primarily fiber.

 It's true that strictly speaking fiber is not a food, because it doesn't get broken down by the digestive juices and is not absorbed through the digestive system, but it's absolutely essential to health.

 Why is that?
-Simply put, nothing matches bran's purgative stool-bulking capabilities.
+Simply put, nothing matches bran's stool-bulking capabilities.

 When fiber absorbs water, stools gradually swell, getting bigger and wetter, and this is good because larger stools are moved out of the intestine much more quickly than smaller and drier ones and with less straining.

-A little daily bran could restore normal bowel movements in, conservately, 60% of those who suffer from common constipation, says British authority Nicholas W. Read, M.D., director of the Centre for Human Nutrition at the University of Sheffield.
+A little daily bran could restore normal bowel movements in 60% of those who suffer from common constipation, says British authority Nicholas W. Read, M.D., director of the Centre for Human Nutrition at the University of Sheffield.

 There's no doubt that much constipation comes from a deficiency in high fiber foods.

 Dr. Denis Burkitt notes that our ancestors ate about a pound and a quarter (about 600 g.) of whole grain, high fiber bread a day.
-We only eat 1/5 of that - a mere quarter of a pound (about 120 g.) and most of it made from highly refined white flour that is fiber-depleted.
+We only eat 1/5 of that - a mere quarter of a pound (about 120 g.) and most of it made from highly refined white flour that has had all its fiber removed.

-Natural laxatives like bran, which bulk-up the stool instead of simply stimulating the bowel nerves as many over-the-counter drugs do, are much safer and gentler and can be easily included in the High Fiber Diet Plan.
+Natural laxatives like bran bulk-up the stool instead of simply stimulating the bowel nerves as many over-the-counter drugs do, hence are much safer and gentler and can be easily included in the High Fiber Diet Plan.

 "Bran is the safest, cheapest and most physiological method of treating and preventing constipation" agrees Dr. Grant Thompson, M.D., gastroenterologist at the University of Ottawa, and author of the book Gut Reaction.